ahvar/gene_annotator/README.md

-# ETL PIPELINE v1.0.0
+# Gene Annotator v1.0.0
 ### A gene and annotation query tool

 # Introduction

-This application, ETL PIPELINE, is designed to process gene annotation data.
+This application, GENE ANNOTATOR, is designed to process gene annotation data.
 It identifies duplicate entries, logs them, removes them, and performs various data transformation steps.
 The results are saved in the final_results.csv file.

-# Installation and Setup for Running ETL PIPELINE Locally
+# Installation and Setup for Running Gene Annotator Locally
-Here are the steps to run ETL PIPELINE from the command-line in your local environment.
+Here are the steps to run Gene Annotator from the command-line in your local environment.

 ## Extraction:
 Extract all files from the project archive to a location on your filesystem.
 ## CD to your project root and create a virtual environment:
     # this command will create a Python 3.7 venv in your project root, which makes the project more self-contained
     # conda is used in this example but any package manager should work
-    $ cd ../path/to/tha_vargas
+    $ cd ../path/to/gene_annotator
     $ conda create --prefix ./envs python=3.7
 ## Activate your virtual environment
     # from the project root